erSubhashThapa/100daysofcode/r1-log.md

 - **Pomodoro:**

-   I spent some time reading about asynchronous functions and promises after coding yesterday.
-But, rhanks to a fellow participant of #100daysofcode, I figured out my `Uncaught (in promise) DOMException.` [@montyDev_](https://twitter.com/montyDev_) replied to my tweet:
+   I spent some time reading about asynchronous functions and promises after coding yesterday because of the error I had yesterday.
+But, thanks to a fellow participant of #100daysofcode, I figured out my `Uncaught (in promise) DOMException.` [@montyDev_](https://twitter.com/montyDev_) replied to my tweet:

    >Maybe it has to do with the new chrome policy about autoplay, i had the same error when i was building the simon game.
 Try testing it in other browsers as well